 - Rubbing of the ear on the floor

 - Scabs in the outer ear

 Dog ear infection treatment may vary depending on how far the infection has progressed.
-If the infection is caught early, home treatment for dog ear infections is usually successful.
+If the infection is caught early, home treatment is usually successful.
 A mild infection can usually be treated with an advanced ear cleanser or topical medication.
-Using an ear formula, such as Terra Septic Drops from Thomas Labs®, will help promote healthy ears and combat the growth of bacteria.
+Using an ear formula, such as Terra Septic Drops from Thomas Pet, will help promote healthy ears and combat the growth of bacteria.

-If the ear infection is severe, you should take your dog to the veterinarian as chronic ear infection in dogs may require professional cleaning and oral antibiotics.
+If the ear infection is severe, Thomas Labs® recommends taking your dog to the veterinarian as chronic ear infection in dogs may require professional cleaning, oral antibiotics, and anti-inflammatory medications.

 Cleaning your dog’s ears regularly helps prevent infection.
-Using a general ear cleanser and keeping the ears dry will help prevent bacteria and yeast from growing.
+Using a general ear cleaner and keeping the ears dry will help prevent bacteria and yeast from growing.
 Be sure to dry your dog’s ears after swimming and bathing, and check your dog’s ears on a regular basis for any abnormalities.